On the instability and degeneracy of deep learning models

+Again like the RBM case, the DBM model specification is an example of a FOES model.

-\textbf{Deep belief network (DBN).} A DBN resembles a DBM in that there are multiple layers of latent random variables stacked in a deep architecture with no conditional dependence between layers.
-The difference between the DBM and DBN models is that all but the last stacked layer in a DBN are Bayesian networks (see Pearl \hyperlink{ref-pearl985bayesian}{1985}), rather than RBMs.
-A Bayesian network is a probabilistic graphical model that defines conditional dependence to be directed, rather than undirected (as with the RBM).
-Thus for visibles \(X_1, \dots, X_N\) with support \(\mathcal{X}^N, \mid \mathcal{X} \mid < \infty\), a DBN is also a FOES model with \(q(N)\) the length of parameter vector is dependent on the dimension of the visibles because \(P_{\boldsymbol \theta_N}(\boldsymbol x)>0\) for all \(\boldsymbol x \in\mathcal{X}^N\).
-Commonly, as in logistic belief nets (Neal \hyperlink{ref-neal1992connectionist}{1992}), a ``weight'' parameter is placed on each interaction between visibles, \(X_1, \dots, X_N\), and the first layer of latent variables, \(H^{(1)}_1, \dots, H^{(1)}_{N_{(H,1)}}\), satisfying the definition of a FOES model.
+\emph{Deep belief network (DBN).} A DBN resembles a DBM in that there are multiple layers of latent random variables stacked in a deep architecture with no conditional dependence between layers.
+The difference between the DBM and DBN models is that all but the last stacked layer \ak{(e.g. "layer $0$" corresponding to the visible random variables $X_1, \dots, X_N$)} in a DBN are Bayesian networks \citep[see][]{pearl985bayesian}, rather than RBMs.
+A Bayesian network \ak{is a class of probabilistic graphical models that define} conditional dependence to be directed, rather than undirected (as with the RBM).
+Thus for visibles \(X_1, \dots, X_N\) with support \(\mathcal{X}^N, \mid \mathcal{X} \mid < \infty\), a DBN is also a FOES model with \(q(N)\) the length of parameter vector is dependent on the dimension of the visibles because \(P_{\ak{\thetaN}}(\boldsymbol x)>0\) for all \(\boldsymbol x \in\mathcal{X}^N\).
+Commonly, as in logistic belief nets \citep{neal1992connectionist}, a ``weight'' parameter is placed on each interaction between visibles, \(X_1, \dots, X_N\), and the first layer of latent variables, \(H^{(1)}_1, \dots, H^{(1)}_{N_{(H,1)}}\), satisfying the definition of a FOES model.